Blog · By The Packaging Vista Team · June 20, 2026

 Greaseproof paper

 Greaseproof is a dense paper that blocks grease and oil, so it keeps fried foods, pastries, and burgers from soaking through the wrap or box.
 It is not heat-resistant.
-See greaseproof paper.
+See greaseproof paper for oily foods.
+The grease resistance comes from how tightly the fibers are packed rather than from a heavy coating, which keeps it light and printable.
+It is the right liner whenever oil is the enemy – baskets of fries, fried chicken, doughnuts, or a buttery pastry that would otherwise leave a stain on the box.

 Wax paper

 Wax paper resists moisture thanks to its wax coating, making it good for wrapping and layering foods – but the wax melts in an oven, so keep it out of heat.
-See wax paper.
+See wax paper for wrapping foods.
+The wax forms a moisture barrier that stops things from drying out or sticking together at room or cold temperatures, which is why it is a favorite for separating patties, cookies, and candies.
+The one hard rule: never bake on it, because the melted wax can transfer to the food and the paper loses all its structure.

 Parchment paper